 The unaudited pro forma combined consolidated statements of operations for the year ended December 31, 2022 combine the historical audited statement of operations of AHAC and the audited consolidated statements of operations of Ocean Biomedical on a pro forma basis as if the Business Combination and related transactions, summarized below, had been consummated on January 1, 2022, the beginning of the earliest period presented.

-The unaudited pro forma combined consolidated balance sheets as of December 31, 2022 and the unaudited pro forma combined consolidated statements of operations for the year ended December 31, 2022 are presented in connection with the Closing on the Closing Date including the occurrence of the following:
+The unaudited pro forma condensed combined financial information does not include an unaudited pro forma condensed combined balance sheets as of March 31, 2023 as the Business Combination was already reflected in the Company's historical unaudited condensed consolidated balance sheets as of March 31, 2023.
+Further, the unaudited pro forma condensed combined statements of operations for the three months ended March 31, 2023 were not provided because the historical operating results of the AHAC were not material and pro forma results would not be materially different from reported results for the periods presented.